UMT 29x38 white / N38 - magnetic pin

 need more quantity?Do you have a problem in choosing?

-Give us a call tel: +48 888 99 98 98 or get in touch via form on the contact page.
-You can check the mass as well as the shape of neodymium magnets in our force calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or get in touch via form on our website.
+You can check the strength as well as the appearance of magnet in our magnetic mass calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.